 Tips For Teaching Your Grandkids To Be Financially Aware

 Communication is key when it comes to educating children.
-While grandparents often get to take on the role of spoiling their grandkids with fun activities, they can still take advantage of these outings to teach children about financial topics.
+While grandparents often get to spoil their grandkids with fun activities, they can also take advantage of these outings to teach children about financial topics.
 Consider sharing some of your personal experiences of good or poor financial decisions you have made over the years and how it impacted your future.
 Below are a handful of topics to consider having conversations about with your grandchildren.

 Needs Versus Wants